-In other words, it serves to confirm that the coach cares about them individually and does not simply see them athletes that must follow today's trends, or as cogs in a machine that must win at all costs!
-Of course, there are different kinds of coaching styles, each favouring a particular aspect of this relationship, but the quality of the association itself remains a vital part of a victory.
+In other words, it serves to confirm that the coach cares about them individually and does not see athletes that must follow today's trends, or as cogs in a machine that must win at all costs!
+Of course, there are different kinds of coaching styles, each favouring a particular aspect of this relationship.
+Still, the quality of the association itself remains a vital part of a victory.

 The relationship between a coach and their athletes should be a beneficial one: athletes should be able to communicate their frustrations, struggles, and ideas with their coach, and this will, in turn, allow the coach to implement better strategies when it comes to training their players.

-It involves problem solving, understanding, patience, and trust from both parties in order to fully reap the rewards, but the coach has to be said to be the key to creating resilient relationships.
+It involves problem solving, understanding, patience, and trust from both parties to reap the rewards fully.
+Still, the coach has to be said to be the key to creating resilient relationships.
 And, as punters who enjoy Australian sports betting will be only too happy to attest to, a strong player/coach relationship usually means more wins, more often.

 Communication is Key

 One of the most vital elements of a good relationship between coaches and athletes is open and honest communication.
-With clear communication, coaches are able to lead, direct, and manage their players and teams more efficiently.
-In return, the team itself and the individuals comprising it are able to vocalise their ideas and share their concerns, which will benefit everybody.
-Coaches need to consider every situation independently of the rest, as well as appraise each athlete individually, in order to decide which method of communication will work the best.
+With clear communication, coaches can lead, direct, and manage their players and teams more efficiently.
+In return, the team itself and the individuals comprising it can vocalise their ideas and share their concerns, which will benefit everybody.
+Coaches need to consider every situation independently of the rest, as well as appraise each athlete individually, to decide which method of communication will work the best.
 Democratic styles are usually the best strategy in terms of coaching, but autocratic methods can also work.Autocratic coaching methods are defined by trainers telling more than listening, and can be beneficial, but only when total trust is present in the relationship.
 Democratic coaching styles foster more open communications, often leading to group discussions, and require both parties to speak and listen.
-A lack of communication is deadly, however, and coaches struggling with this will quickly find athletes under-performing, not listening to explicit instructions no matter which style these are delivered in and will have to eventually deal with dissonance throughout the team.
+A lack of communication is deadly, however, and coaches struggling with this will quickly find athletes under-performing, not listening to explicit instructions no matter which style these are delivered in, and will have to deal with dissonance throughout the team eventually

 Players Thrive Off of Positive Reinforcement

-Building athletes up by means of positive support and active encouragement helps them to not only accomplish their own personal goals in terms of the sport they are involved in but will ensure that they are a constructive part of the team, if there is one, as well.
-Coaches who help build self-esteem and add visualisation techniques to complement physical training will reap huge rewards, as these kinds of mind training tools greatly increase the chances of an athlete or team achieving success.
+Building athletes up using positive support and active encouragement helps them to not only accomplish their personal goals in terms of the sport they are involved in but will ensure that they are a constructive part of the team, if there is one, as well.
+Coaches who help build self-esteem and add visualisation techniques to complement physical training will reap huge rewards, as these kinds of mind training tools increase the chances of an athlete or team achieving success.

-Implementing positive reinforcement does not require that coaches ignore the areas that need working on.
+Implementing positive reinforcement does not require that coaches ignore the areas that need development.
 It will generally make a bitter pill easier to swallow, however, and trainers may well find that their criticisms are more quickly attended to in terms of performance when accompanied by an acknowledgement of excellence.

-If positive reinforcement is consistently applied, coaches are likely to see their players' levels of self-confidence increase, and this, in turn, will help them discover their own inner motivation and ensure that improvements are even more rapidly accomplished.
-Self-motivated athletes and teams can far more easily rise above the various challenges they will inevitably be faced with, and these will find success far more easily.
+If positive reinforcement is consistently applied, coaches are likely to see their players' levels of self-confidence increase, and this, in turn, will help them discover their inner motivation and ensure that improvements are even more rapidly accomplished.
+Self-motivated athletes and teams can far more easily rise above the various challenges they will inevitably be faced with, and these will find success much more rapidly.

 Coaches Need to Stay Available

-Especially when it comes to inter-scholastic sports, coaches who ensure they can be approached are those that are able to foster meaningful and rewarding relationships with their players.
+Especially when it comes to interscholastic sports, coaches who ensure they can be approached are those that can foster meaningful and rewarding relationships with their players.
 Acting as a mentor and an advisor, trainers need to ensure that the team and players know that they are available whenever needed.
-Younger athletes particularly need advice, and, at times, may be looking for a leader.
-By staying available and engaged, coaches are able to create the opportunity to really help foster young talent and can complete the kind of groundwork that will serve the young player very well later on in their career.
+Younger athletes particularly need advice, and, at times, maybe looking for a leader.
+By staying available and engaged, coaches can create the opportunity to help foster young talent and can complete the kind of groundwork that will serve the young player very well later on in their career.